Concurrency JSR-166 Interest Site

 JSR166 maintenance updates

-These include updates and bugfixes to the final approved version that are scheduled to be included in Mustang (J2SE6).
-You may be able to use these versions now, without waiting for J2SE updates, by obtaining the jsr166 jar and running java using the option -Xbootclasspath/p:jsr166.jar (You may need to precede "jsr166.jar" with its full file path.)
+You may be able to use these by running java8 with the option -Xbootclasspath/p:jsr166-4jdk8.jar (You may need to precede "jsr166-4jdk8.jar" with its full file path.)

 Package jsr166x

-For the official JSR166 proposal see the JCP web site..
+For the official JSR166 proposal see the JCP web site.

 The book Java Concurrency in Practice by Brian Goetz, with Tim Peierls, Joshua Bloch, Joseph Bowbeer, David Holmes, Doug Lea.
 Addison-Wesley, 2006 describes use of java.util.concurrent.